Kringle: United States

 In the United States, kringles are hand-rolled from Danish pastry dough (wienerbrød dough) that has been rested overnight before shaping, filling, and baking.
 Many sheets of the flaky dough are layered, then shaped into an oval.
 After filling with fruit, nut, or other flavor combinations, the pastry is baked and iced.

 Racine, Wisconsin, has historically been a center of Danish-American culture and kringle-making.
 A typical Racine-made kringle is a large, flat oval measuring approximately 14 inches by 10 inches (35 cm by 25 cm) and weighing about 1.5 lb (680 g).
 The kringle became the official state pastry of Wisconsin on June 30, 2013.
 Today, several of the original family-owned bakeries established in the 1930s and 1940s that continue the tradition of making kringles include Lehmann’s, Bendtsen’s, and O&H Danish Bakery.
 A Wisconsin distillery in Middleton, Wisconsin, makes a kringle-flavored cream liqueur from Wisconsin cream, rum, sugar, and natural kringle flavor.

 In other parts of the United States, kringle may refer to a slightly sweet buttermilk cookie shaped like a pretzel or figure eight.

 Other places where kringles may be found in the United States include the Ballard area of Seattle, Washington; Redmond, Washington; Solvang, California; Story City, Iowa; Burr Ridge, Illinois; Springfield, Missouri, and Watertown, Massachusetts.
 In 2005, Dana College in Blair, Nebraska, held a Kringle Kontest, which was won by Kirsten's Danish Bakery of Burr Ridge, Illinois.

+Almond kringler

+The almond kringler, also known as Swedish kringler, Norwegian kringler, and almond puff, is a variation of kringle popular in Minnesota.
+It is made with a buttery shortcrust, almond filling, and either an almond glaze or buttercream topping.
+Optionally, it can be topped with shaved almonds or chopped pecans.
+Its shape is also unique, often a rectangular or oval shape, and never a ring.
+This dish appeared in the 1940s, and despite the name was likely invented in the Upper Midwest.

 Symbolism

 In Denmark, the official kringle emblem of the baker's guild is topped with a royal crown.
-Here from a modern bakery shop in Ribe.
+Seen at a modern bakery shop in Ribe.

 Baker's guilds in Europe have used the kringle or pretzel as a symbol for centuries.
-It is told (but currently unconfirmed by historic documents), that when Vienna was besieged by the Turkish Ottoman armies in 1529, local bakers working in the night gave the city defence an early warning of the attacking enemy.
-For this, they were later rewarded by the Pope, with permission to use a crown as part of their kringle guild symbol.
+It is told (though currently unconfirmed by historic documents), that when Vienna was besieged by the Turkish Ottoman armies in 1529, local bakers working in the night gave the city defence an early warning of the attacking enemy.
+For this, they were later rewarded by the Pope with permission to use a crown as part of their kringle guild symbol.

 The guild in Denmark is now the only baker's guild in the world with official authority to display a royal crown as part of their baker's guild trade symbol that is often hung outside of bakery shops.